Previous U.S. Citizens Abroad and Taxes

 The IRS is fully aware that some US taxpayers living overseas have failed to file U.S. federal tax returns or reports of Foreign Bank and Financial Accounts - FBARs - on time for various reasons.
 In fact, some of them have recently become aware of their tax filing requirements and would like to comply with the law.
 Like any tax return, you should file back taxes as soon possible to claim any refunds or to pay due tax as soon as possible.
 See details on previous year tax refunds as well as tax penalties if you owe taxes.

 Since Tax Year 2013, the IRS has provided an option to help U.S. citizens residing full-time in foreign countries, including dual citizens, catch up with their tax filing obligations if they owe little or no back taxes.
 In addition, the IRS will provide assistance for those with foreign retirement plans, foreign saving plans, and offshore asset issues.
-Generally U.S. taxpayers can do this without risk of penalties or additional enforcement action from the IRS, however there might be penalties if you were required to file a tax return and you did not, or you did not pay the taxes due shown on your return.
+Generally, U.S. taxpayers can do this without risk of tax penalties or additional enforcement action from the IRS, but there may be penalties if you were required to file a tax return and you did not or you did not pay the taxes due shown on your return.
 Read below to see what to do if you have to file a previous tax return and have been living abroad.

 U.S. taxpayers taking advantage of the new procedure will be required to do the following: